 But of course the most nefarious scheme in which Attell was allegedly involved came after his career had ended in 1917.
 As a member of gangster Arnold Rothstein’s entourage, Abe was accused of helping to facilitate one of the biggest scandals in sports history, the famous “Black Sox Scandal” of 1919 when eight players on the Chicago White Sox allegedly threw the World Series against the Cincinnati Reds.
 Attell was never brought to trial as he managed to convince a New York jury that it was all a case of mistaken identity and that he was not the same Abe Attell that the Chicago Grand Jury was after.
 But even if he was never convicted, the mere association adds another black mark to Attell’s reputation.

 Eventually Abe put the scandal behind him and settled down, opening a popular tavern in New York’s East Side.
 And he never strayed too far from his sport of choice, often attending fight cards at Madison Square Garden.
 Abe would spend his final years in a nursing home before passing away at age 85 in 1970.

 Despite all of Attell’s antics and the accusations that followed his career, nothing can overshadow his undeniable ring greatness and accomplishments.
-Abe Attell, a true ring legend, built a boxing legacy that will forever stand the test of time, his final record an incredible 125-9-21 with eight no contests.
+Abe Attell, a true ring legend, built a boxing legacy that will forever stand the test of time, having competed in over 150 pro bouts.
 Not bad for a poor Jewish kid who used to sell papers on the corner just to get by. — Jamie Rebner